Doomsday plot: Idaho jury convicts Lori Vallow Daybell in murders of 2 children, romantic rival

 BOISE, Idaho (AP) — An Idaho jury on Friday convicted Lori Vallow Daybell in the murders of her two youngest children and a romantic rival, a verdict that marks the end of a three-year investigation that included bizarre claims of zombie children, apocalyptic prophesies and illicit affairs.

-Vallow Daybell, who wore a simple black dress, showed no expression as the verdict was read.
+Vallow Daybell showed no expression as the verdict was read.
 Some in the courtroom gallery wiped tears from their eyes.

 Prosecutors in the case described Vallow Daybell as a power-hungry manipulator who would kill her two youngest children for money, while the defense team said she was normally protective mother who fell under the romantic sway of a wannabe cult leader.